Skip to main content

 Q: If a position has been approved for telecommuting, is every person in that position immediately authorized to telecommute?

 A: No. A position may be suited for telecommuting however, staff members suited for telecommuting are self-disciplined, self-motivated, require little supervision and are comfortable working alone.
-The option to approve this type of arrangement rests with the administrator for the area and is reviewed by the department's Human Resources Consultant for consistency and tracking.
+The option to approve this type of arrangement rests with the administrator for the area and is reviewed by the department's Engagement Consultant for consistency and tracking.

 Q: If I am approved for a telecommuting arrangement, will I be required to come into the office?